Generic Name: fat emulsion (fat e-MULL-shun)

 Therapeutic Class: Parenteral Lipids

-Fat emulsions are used as dietary supplements for patients who are unable to get enough fat in their diet, usually because of certain illnesses or recent surgery.
+Fat emulsions are used as dietary supplements for patients who are unable to get enough fat in their diet, usually because of certain illnesses (eg, parenteral nutrition-associated cholestasis) or recent surgery.
 Fats are used by the body for energy and to form substances needed for normal body functions.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For fat emulsion, the following should be considered: